FreddieSanchez/FreddieSanchez.github.io/posts/GitWhereOthersAreNot.md

-%Using Git Where Other are Not
+%2017-Feb-05 Using Git Where Other are Not

 ## Scenario
 Code is typically developed and compiled on remote servers.
 Compilation can take anywhere between 30 min-1hr depending on the files changed.